mantidproject/mantid/docs/source/workbench/scriptwindow.rst

 .. image:: ../images/Workbench/Editor/EditorWidgetTabOptions.png

-Click the **+** button to open a new tab, or if you wish to open an existing script in a new tab, go to "File" -> "Open Script" (or use the Ctrl+O keyboard shortcut).
+Click the **+** button to open a new tab, or if you wish to open an existing script in a new tab, go to "File" -> "Open Script" (or use the :code:`Ctrl+O` keyboard shortcut).
 When opening the Workbench any script window tabs that were open last time it was closed will be restored.

 Editor Options
 --------------